 As a writer of doubt”

-After college Avery moved back to Portland for a year and then decided to give Dublin another chance and spent another year there playing traditional music professionally.
-The difficulties inherent in playing traditional music for a living drove Avery to realizing a dream he had long had; writing his own songs.
-He has spent the last few years back in Portland refining this craft and released his debut solo EP titled Lonesome City on 4/28/2017 which is available for free download on bandcamp and noisetrade.
-Since moving back to Portland Avery spent almost 2 years playing with local Celtic trio Dram & Go who released their debut EP in late 2015.
-Avery decided to part ways with the band in mid-2016 to pursue his solo work.
-You can find Avery playing sessions around Portland and occasionally doing gigs with musicians/groups such as Felim Egan, the Stomptowners, Bob Soper, Tim Cornell, members of Na Rosaí, and many others!
+Since moving back to Portland Avery has spent time honing his craft as a songwriter and getting to know the local Irish trad scene.
+He spent 2 years playing with local Celtic trio Dram & Go who released their debut EP in late 2015 and decided to part ways with the band in mid-2016 to pursue his solo work.
+On April 28, 2017 Avery released his debut solo EP Lonesome City, which is a featured album on Celtic Radio Network, it highlights his abilities as a singer/songwriter, interpreter of folk songs, and instrumentalist.
+In addition to performing solo; you can also find Avery playing sessions around Portland and occasionally doing gigs with musicians/groups such as Felim Egan, the Stomptowners, Bob Soper, Tim Cornell, members of Ná Rósaí, and many others!
 Visit the events page to see where he is playing next and sign up for the mailing list below to stay up to date.